briandipalma/custom-elements-hack-day/README.md

 The `this` pointer for a Custom Element is the DOM element, the `appendChild` is happening on the Custom Element.
 There's no need for any framework or library specific API, just use well known DOM APIs to build your view.
-Another aspect of Custom Elements we experimented with was changing the model based on DOM attributes changing.
+We also experimented with changing the model via DOM attributes.
-So if you changed the `currencyPair` or `amount` attribute you would modify the model and therefore the tile.
+Changing the `currencyPair` or `amount` attribute modifies the tile via the model.

 Wrapping existing widgets is not recommend when using Custom Elements but the lack of time meant we had to chose that route.
 A better approach would have been to compose the `caplin-tile` from other Custom Elements.